CluelessBiker/project4-print-statements/README.md

 ## Credits

 ### Content
-- [Mats Simonsson](https://github.com/Pelikantapeten): A fellow student & friend who consistently helps me to troubleshoot when needed, and be my rubber duck.
+- [Mats Simonsson](https://github.com/Pelikantapeten): A fellow student & friend who consistently helps me to troubleshoot when needed, support me constantly, and be my rubber duck.
 - [Martina Terlevic](https://github.com/SephTheOverwitch): A constant support system, providing reassurance, and the ability to calm me down.
 - “I think therefore I blog” walkthrough: Provided the initial steps for setting up & deploying the site, as well as this, I also used the instructions they provided in order to implement a django blog into my app, following the walkthrough once again step-by-step.
 This also includes some formatting for the way each blog post is displayed on the blog page.
 Credits have been added as comments where code was used.
 - "I think therefore I blog" + "Hello Django" + Slack + Stackoverflow + a fellow [student](https://github.com/cornishcoder1): aided in the creation of the CRUD functions.
 - Sean from Tutor Support: Singling out the most recent blog post with an "IF statement".
 - Ger from Tutor support: assistance deciphering an error I could not understand.
-Re-linking the Heroku database resolved this.
+Re-linking the Heroku database in the env.py file with the new value resolved this.
 - Ger from Tutor support: limiting view sections to a single user.
 - ['Simple is Better Than Complex'](https://simpleisbetterthancomplex.com/tutorial/2018/01/18/how-to-implement-multiple-user-types-with-django.html): creating types of user groups.
 - [Bootstrap](https://getbootstrap.com/docs/5.2/components/dropdowns/): dropdown nav menu.